 What foods should I avoid while wearing braces?

-Why Choose William Kemper DMD For Your Child’s Orthodontic Care
+Why Choose William Kemper DMD For Your Child’s Orthodontic Care in Louisville

 - In-Office Sedation: Dr. Kemper is one of the only pediatric dentists in Louisville, KY that offers in-office sedation as a treatment option.
 While this isn’t usually necessary for braces, it can be used anytime.